(Translate this site)

 The account below was inspired by actual events.
 Details like names, dates, and more have been changed for reasons of privacy and readability.

-After I got Shadow straightened out again I used my T-shirt to wipe the blood out of my eyes and off my head, and examined myself in my wide-angle mirror.
-I immediately decided the head gash was more looks than threat, though I wished for some way to staunch the bleeding.
+After I got Shadow straightened out again, I used my T-shirt to wipe the blood out of my eyes and off my head, and examined myself in my wide-angle mirror.
+I immediately decided the head gash looked worse than it was, though I wished for some way to staunch the bleeding.
 I seemed unhurt otherwise.
-Shadowfast too seemed OK, with the remaining gauges all in the green-- though engine temperature was a bit high and oil pressure a little low.
-Basically what I'd expect from a run like this.
+Shadowfast too seemed okay, with the remaining gauges all in the green (metaphorically speaking)-- though engine temperature was a bit high, and oil pressure a little low (basically what I'd expect from the present circumstances).

-I briefly held my smallish custom steering wheel in place with my left knee as I worked my T-shirt up to around my head to act as a sort of combination turban/headband/bandage.
-Once in position on my head, I pulled together all the slack and tied it into a crude knot, something like girls sometimes do with the bottom of their shirts to cool off.
+I briefly held my smallish custom steering wheel in place with my left knee, as I worked my T-shirt up to around my head, to act as a sort of combination turban/headband/bandage.
+Once in position there, I pulled together all the slack and tied it into a crude knot, something like girls sometimes do with the bottom of their shirts to cool off.
 Luckily I'd been wearing a somewhat snug shirt that day, which helped this process along.

 Once secured I could adjust its position as needed.

 Well, another one down!
 I thought.
-But hellfire if that didn't still leave at least three more vehicles we knew of-- and an unknown number of others.
+But damn if that didn't still leave at least three more vehicles we knew of-- plus an unknown number of others.
 If we didn't get some backup soon, things would be bad.

 Thank goodness it hadn't sailed out a window!

-I dearly hoped I'd have no tire blow out while unbuckled.
-I quickly strapped myself back in once the gun was in my possession.
+I'd dearly hoped I'd have no tire blow out while unbuckled.
+I quickly strapped myself back in after retrieving the gun.

-Dennis's voice came over the radio at that moment, telling me he could see an ominous looking roadblock up ahead.
+Dennis' voice came over the radio at that moment, telling me he could see an ominous looking roadblock up ahead.
 One he was sure we couldn't crash through.
-But the bad news didn't end there.
-He also told me the previous ramming action had apparently punched a hole in his gas tank, as well as damaged the brakes on the limo, both hydraulic and mechanical, so that he needed help stopping for lifeboat transfer, pronto.
+But the bad news didn't end there; he also informed me the previous ramming action had apparently punched a hole in his gas tank, as well as damaged the brakes on the limo, both hydraulic and mechanical, so that he needed help stopping for lifeboat transfer, pronto.

 Holy crap!
-I realized we were hurting worse than I thought.
+I realized we were hurting worse than I'd thought.

-I plunged down on the throttle, and got ahead of the limo in short order.
-Now I too could see bad things ahead.
-Big massive dump trucks blocking the interstate from road-side trees to concrete dividers.
-And no blue lights or police cars to be seen anywhere: so this had to be more bad guys.
+I plunged the throttle down, and got ahead of the limo in short order.
+Now I too could see bad things ahead: massive immobile dump trucks, blocking the interstate from road-side trees to concrete dividers; and no police cars to be seen anywhere; so this had to be more bad guys.
 Yikes!

 I ran past the limo, swerved in front of it, and began what should have been a really delicate maneuver of 'docking' the rear end of Shadowfast to the front end of the limo.
 But with zero time to waste, delicacy was a luxury beyond our means.

-Dennis was doing what he could to help by keeping the limo traveling dead straight, and basically doing 'power coasting': manipulating the trans gearing and engine compression resistance to help slow our pace.
-We both agreed that more extreme measures were too risky to try at this time.
+Dennis was doing what he could to help by keeping the limo traveling dead straight, and basically doing 'power coasting': manipulating the trans gearing and engine compression resistance to help slow his pace.
+We'd both agreed that more extreme measures were too risky to try at this time.

 I hated to think that for all my pride in modifying Shadow, I might end up flunking the most important test of his transformation.

 But all that had been with Shadowfast dealing only with his own mass and momentum.
 Now he suddenly had three times or more than that to stop.
-I hoped the brake drums wouldn't get so hot they deformed, and caused us to enter into a particularly spectacular crack up.
-Or the brake fluid begin boiling, leaving me with nothing but my mechanical emergency brake on the rear wheels.
-And the various trans gears of course.
+I hoped the brake drums wouldn't get so hot that they deformed, and caused us to enter into a particularly spectacular crack up; or the brake fluid begin boiling, leaving me with nothing but my mechanical emergency brake on the rear wheels (and the various lower transmission gears, of course).
 Agh!

 So I pumped.
 And pumped.
 And watched the blockade with all its armed men get closer and closer.
-Behind us were the three surviving pursuit vehicles, too.
+Behind us were the three surviving pursuit vehicles, too (being rammed by the limo seemed to have removed that one from the equation).
 But they had thankfully slowed up some now, I guess figuring those ahead would take up the slack, and the trap was well closed.

 They weren't far wrong.

-Shadowfast was handling like a drunk 400 pound sailor.
+Shadowfast was handling like a drunk, 400 pound sailor.
 I had to fight the steering wheel, even as I maniacally pumped the brakes as hard and fast as I could.
-My left leg was getting very tired, but I dared not indulge even the split second it'd take to switch feet-- our margin for error was dwindling fast.
+My left leg was getting very tired, but I dared not the indulgence of even the split second it'd take to switch feet; for our margin for error was dwindling fast.

-I was tempted to try engaging reverse gear to let the engine help, but was sure I'd only risk damaging the transmission or rear end, and likely not get much benefit anyway.
+I was tempted to try engaging reverse gear to let the engine help too, but was sure I'd only risk damaging the transmission or rear end, and likely not get much benefit anyway.

 If we got through this next step, we'd badly need the engine and tranny.

-So the truck crew must be either especially blood-thirsty or dumb, I thought.
+So I concluded the truck crew must be either especially blood-thirsty, or dumb.

 Shit!
-That damn pickup was determined to finish us off.
-From my mirror array I got early warning of its intentions and moved to head it off, now spinning Shadowfast around 180 degrees to face them in defense of the now motionless limo.
+That damn pickup was determined to finish us off, all on its own.
+From my mirror array I got early warning of its intentions, and moved to head it off, now spinning Shadowfast around 180 degrees, to face them in defense of the now motionless limo.

 Where the hell was our backup!?
+I half questioned, half demanded, of the cosmos.
 We'd never ever had to go this long without the cavalry riding to the rescue in our practice exercises.
-Heck, there were supposed to be backup forces sitting around somewhere just waiting for us to call them!
+Heck: there were supposed to be backup forces sitting around somewhere just waiting for us to call them!
 And Dennis said he had.
 Repeatedly.

-The truck screeched to a stop a short distance from us and began spraying the limo with gunfire to discourage its passengers from disembarking.
-They seemed aware of our transfer plans, hoping to stall us long enough for their allies from both directions to arrive on the scene.
+The truck screeched to a stop a short distance from us, and began spraying the limo with gunfire to discourage its passengers from disembarking.
+They seemed to be aware of our transfer intentions, and hoping to stall us long enough for their allies from both directions to arrive on the scene.

-"I don't have time for this," I said to no one in particular, as I saw Dennis and the V.I.P. struggling to exit from the shielded side of the car despite the raking gunfire.
+"I don't have time for this," I said to no one in particular, as I saw Dennis and the V.I.P. struggling to exit from the far side of the car, despite the raking gunfire.

 Then I saw a guy in the back of the truck lift up something that resembled a weird bazooka, preparing to fire it.
-I didn't know which of us he was going to use it on, but it didn't much matter, did it?
+I didn't know which of our two vehicles he was going to use it on, but it didn't much matter, did it?

-I pushed on the gas and Shadow lept forward, tires a'screaming, engine a'roaring.
-I didn't have the time or the distance needed to execute anything fancy, so my intent was a simple collision of some sort to shake up the situation and hopefully get a useful delay out of it.
+I pushed on the gas and Shadow leapt forward, tires a'screaming, engine a'roaring.
+I didn't have the time or the distance required to execute anything fancy, so my intent was a simple collision of some sort to shake up the situation, and hopefully get a useful delay out of it.
 It seems there are countless cases in life where the crux of the matter can be decided with either a sufficiently long delay-- or speedy escape.

-But I did shake them up: no bazooka thingie went off, and I never even saw the device again after that.
-Of course, once the truck crew started recovering from the impact they began focusing their small arms fire on me-- which again, helped Dennis out a little at the limo.
+But I did shake them up: no bazooka type device went off, and I never even saw it again after that.
+Of course, once the truck crew started recovering from the impact, they began focusing their small arms fire on me-- which again, helped Dennis out a little at the limo.

-It seemed to take Shadow a long, long moment to work itself free of the truck, with bullets splashing all around me, and my main protection behind my seat definitely not in optimal position.
-But I got loose, and spun my way around to the shielded side of the limo, offering the gaping windowless hole atop my ruined passenger side door to Dennis and his charge.
+It seemed to take Shadow a long, long moment to work itself free of the truck, with bullets splashing all around me, and my main bullet protection behind my seat definitely not in optimal position now.
+But I finally got loose, and spun my way around to the far side of the limo, stopping there to offer the gaping windowless hole atop my ruined passenger side door to Dennis and his charge.
+Although it was likely unnecessary, I warned Dennis not to try opening the door, for if it could still open, it might not close and latch again afterwards, due to the damage.

-This gave me one of the few good looks at the V.I.P.s we carried that I ever got on the job.
+This would be one of the few good looks at the V.I.P.s we carried that I ever got on that job.
 I usually never saw them myself.
-It also seemed there were few folks who ever traveled with us more than once.

 There was a strange bright white smear under the guy's nose, and a bit on his clothes, that I couldn't for the life of me understand the source of at the time.
-Much later I'd learn it was a common mark of cocaine use.
+Much later, I'd learn it was a common sign of cocaine use.

-Hmmm.
-I realized I'd most likely be dead now, if Shadow's engine had died hitting the truck.
-That might mean I was now living on borrowed time.
+Hmm.
+I realized I'd most likely be dead now, if Shadow's engine had died hitting the truck; that might mean I was now living on borrowed time.

-Time the V.I.P. sure was wasting.
-An occasional bullet was carooming off our cars now, from both the truck and the road block ahead.
+Time the V.I.P. sure was wasting!
+An occasional bullet from either the truck or the road block ahead was caroming off our cars now.

 "I can't get the door open," the drunk whined.